Who Wants to See a 30-Foot Jellyfish?

 Multiple observations of S. gigantea during a handful of dives at somewhat shallow depths suggests great promise for the use of personal submersibles as a vehicle for studying these and other creatures and habitats surrounding Antarctica.

-Researchers also could utilize remotely operated vehicles, which recreational cruise lines in the Antarctic region similarly use.
-In addition, participatory science projects onboard expedition cruise lines, in this region and others, could enhance knowledge and engage cruise passengers in scientific inquiry.
+Researchers also could utilize Remotely Operated Vehicles, which recreational cruise lines in the Antarctic region similarly use.
+There is also an opportunity to include participatory science projects onboard expedition cruise lines in this region and others to enhance knowledge and to engage cruise passengers in scientific inquiry.

 Moore, D. M., Flink, A. E., Prendergast, E., & Gilbert, A. (2023).
 Personal submersibles offer novel ecological research access to Antarctic waters: An example, with observations of the rarely encountered scyphozoan Stygiomedusa gigantea.
 Polar Research, 42. https://doi.org/10.33265/polar.v42.8873